epoch8/vedana.tech/src/content/docs/data-model/anchors.md

 ## Anchors vs data vs documents

 - An anchor is a **type**, not a row.
 Analogy: `CREATE TABLE`, not `INSERT INTO`.
-- `document` / `document_chunk` are anchors that the [Documents and Chunks](../data-ingestion/documents-and-chunks.md) workflow expects you to declare in your Grist Data Model (they're a Vedana **convention**, not a hardcoded built-in — there's no code that seeds them into a new Data Model doc automatically).
+- `document` / `document_chunk` / `faq` are anchors that the [Documents and Chunks](../data-ingestion/documents-and-chunks.md) and [FAQ](../data-ingestion/faq.md) workflows expect you to declare in your Grist Data Model.
+They are a **recommended starter set** — almost every real project has documents, chunks of those documents, and a list of common Q&A — so we suggest adding them straight into your data model.
+There's no magic: nothing is seeded into Grist automatically, and no code path special-cases these names.
 Most anchors you'll create yourself are **structured** domain entities: products, contracts, branches, employees, whatever your domain requires.

 ## Examples